 Events are central to nonprofit operations, from fundraising galas to community workshops to volunteer orientation sessions.
 Managing RSVPs, sending reminders, and tracking attendance should not require a separate platform.

 Eventbrite offers a free tier for free events, which works well for public community gatherings, workshops, and volunteer orientations.
 You get registration pages, attendee management, and basic email reminders out of the box.
+Just note that the free tier only applies to free events — once you sell tickets, Eventbrite layers a per-ticket service fee on top of standard payment processing, so the fees stack up quickly.
+Use our fundraising fee calculator to compare what you'll actually net before you lean on it for a paid fundraiser.

 Luma is a newer option that's free for basic events and has a cleaner interface than Eventbrite.
 It works particularly well for virtual and hybrid events.
 For organizations that just need simple RSVP collection, a Google Form linked to a Google Calendar invite can handle small-scale events without any dedicated tool.